-In drama, the first steps towards achieving these ends are those which encourage students to consider the role drama and dramatic artists play in their own homes, school and community.
+In drama, students are encouraged to consider the role drama and dramatic artists play in their homes, school and community.
 The teacher should provide a forum in the classroom in which students are able to express and share their discoveries.
+They are encouraged to research and discuss the role drama plays and has played in other cultures, past and present.

 The students' own dramas are an integral part of this discussion.
-Through periods of reflection within and after their dramas, students will become aware of the connections between their dramas and their daily lives.
-They will begin to view their own work as worthy artistic endeavour and they might begin to glimpse some of the ways in which artists get ideas.
+Through periods of reflection within and after their dramas, students will become aware of the connections between their dramas and their daily lives, and their dramas and their culture.
+They will also begin to view their own work as worthy artistic endeavour and they might begin to glimpse some of the ways in which artists get ideas.

-When assessing the individual student's achievement of this objective, the teacher may ask:
+When assessing the individual student's achievement of this objective, teachers may ask:

-- To what extent is the student aware of the presence of drama in his or her home, school and community? - How does the student express this awareness? - To what extent has the student made connections between drama in the classroom and his or her own life? - How does the student express these connections? - To what extent is the student beginning to view his or her own work in the dramas as worthwhile artistic endeavour?
+- To what extent is the student aware of the presence of drama in his or her home, school and community? - How does the student express this awareness? - To what extent has the student made connections between drama in the classroom and his or her own life? - How does the student express these connections?

+- In what ways does the student contribute to the exploration of the role of drama in various cultures? - To what extent is the student beginning to view his or her own work in the dramas as worthwhile artistic endeavour?

-9. Become familiar with drama and dramatic artists.
+10. Become familiar with drama and dramatic artists.